 Compare over 50 top life insurance companies instantly.

 About Ethos Life Insurance

-The downside to the approach is that the algorithm is designed to identify the lowest-risk insureds, and so many applicants outside the company’s sweet spot (in terms of age and medical history) won’t be eligible for fully underwritten rates without an exam.
+Although Ethos Life has policies available for a wide range of ages, the company’s business model is built around marketing straightforward term life policies to young, healthy insureds.
+For eligible applicants, Ethos’s platform can provide fully underwritten no-exam term life insurance coverage.
+Ethos Life has developed sophisticated software that predicts longevity as well as a traditional medical exam, or so the company asserts.
+However, the algorithm is designed to identify the lowest-risk insureds, so many applicants outside the company’s sweet spot (in terms of age and medical history) won’t be eligible for fully underwritten rates without an exam.

 What Kinds of Life Insurance does Ethos Sell?